anisa116/cloud-computing/README.md

 - If you have entered phpmyadmin.co to be more free in creating a database
 - Create the app.yaml file
 - Fill in the file according to the configuration required by the application, such as in our application requires instance class F4_1 and memory size 10 gb.
-- Access the API using the appropriate endpoint
-"POST /register": to register a user account
-"POST /login": to use the registered account

 ## Deploy
 - Enable authentication
-gcloud auth login
+`gcloud auth login`

-- Deploy using app engine computing gcloud app deploy
+- Deploy using app engine computing
+`gcloud app deploy`

 ## Usage
-- Access the API using the appropriate endpoint
+Access the API using the appropriate endpoint
-"POST /register": to register a user account
+1. "POST /register": to register a user account
-"POST /login": to use the registered account
+2. "POST /login": to use the registered account
-"POST /predict": to perform face image detection
+3. "POST /predict": to perform face image detection